tteofili/certa/demo/script.md

 DEMO SCRIPT
 ===========

-# Explaining ER predictions with CERTA
+# Option 1 : Explaining ER predictions with CERTA
 0. Explanation visualization
    1. visualize how a given open triangle issues a flip by altering different attributes
 1. Train DeepER, DeepMatcher and Ditto on the following dataset kinds: